-The actual installation output that is displayed on your system might vary, depending on your current configuration.
+The actual installation output that is displayed on your system might vary, depending on your current configuration and the operating system (Alpha or I64).

 To stop the installation at any time, press Ctrl/Y. The installation procedure deletes any files that were created, then exits.